bluegenes/bluegenes.github.io/_posts/2011-09-18-Cal-Echoes.md

 ---
 layout: post
-title: Jumping Ship: Joining the Cal Echoes Research Cruise
+title: Jumping Ship-- Joining the Cal Echoes Research Cruise
 ---

-terday, someone dropped out of the research cruise I’ve been helping with.
+Yesterday, someone dropped out of the research cruise I’ve been helping with.
 So: my choice was 1 week of classes vs. a 9-day research cruise. hmm… Santa Barbara Basin here I come!

 View Map